troperville

 Shirley: I don't understand, Abed.
 Is this you being "meta"?

 The Fourth Wall can be a fragile thing, but some are more fragile than others.
 Oft times, it stands just outside the sight of the characters, completely unnoticed, even though we all know it's there.
-But sometimes, even when everyone else can't see, there's someone who notices that there happens to be a script, or that someone's watching him, or that they're living life on a set.
+But sometimes, even when everyone else can't see, there's one character who notices that there happens to be a script, or that someone's watching them, or that they're living life on a set.

-As you can probably guess, this trope is about that one guy in the group who knows his life takes place behind a tv screen, knows that he's being written by someone, or can see the little effects that happen all around him.
+As you can probably guess, this trope is about that one guy in the group who knows his life takes place behind a TV screen, knows that he's being written by someone, or can see the little effects that happen all around him.
 Usually, his friends dismiss him as being completely off his rocker, though to be fair he probably is.
-If it's a villain, expect him to be Dangerously Genre Savvy.

 Examples: